benzhou1/iod/README.md

 For the entire README, I will be refering to the IOD.js package as **IOD** and the Idol on Demand server as **Idol on Demand**.

 IOD is an Idol on Demand framework which makes it easy to send api requests to Idol on Demand.
-It is easy to make all the [different types of request](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm) along with the [different allowed actions](https://www.idolondemand.com/developer/docs/APIDiscovery.html).
+It is easy to make all the [different types of request](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm) along with the [different allowed actions](https://www.idolondemand.com/developer/docs/APIDiscovery.html) that are available to you.

 If you are new to what Idol on Demand has to offer, check out their website at: [Idol on Demand](http://www.idolondemand.com)